 Side Pools Open

-No lifeguards on duty at side pools so all swimmers with swim badges may only swim alone at the Main Pool when a lifeguard is on duty.
+No lifeguards are on duty at the side pools so all swimmers under 14 years old with swim badges may only swim alone at the Main Pool when a lifeguard is on duty.

 Pool Area Access